 However, there is ample evidence for the existence of Gurupithas and Mathas in Agamas.
 The Mathas appearing right from 6th century rose to prominence with the rise of Kalamukha sect of Saivism.
 The structural and functional features of the Matha received its final shape under the acharyas of the Pasupatha-Kalamukha sect.
-Till then, temples were the prodominant venue of all religious-social activities.
+Till then, temples were the predominant venue of all religious-social activities.
 Gradually, the Mathas came to assume the foremost importance and became centres of activities side by side with the temples.

 Shri Sankara's contribution to the development of the monastic order among the Hindus seems to be striking.
-He is said to have founded four Maths at the four corners of India, viz., (1) Dwaraka Kalik Math in the West, (2) Badarikaasram in the North, (3) Jagannatha Govardhana Math in the East, and (4) Sringeri Matha in the South.
-There were large number of Saiva is and Vaishnava Maths.
-A Vaishna Matha/constituted by learned Brahmans.
-The Kodiya Matha at Belgam and Golaki Matha are few best examples of their later development.
+He is said to have founded four Maths at the four corners of India, viz., the North, (3) Jagannatha Govardhana Math in the East, and (4)